dongyangli-del/EEG_Image_decode/README.md

 cd Generation/fMRI-reconstruction-NSD/src
 Reconstruction_Metrics_ATM.ipynb
 ```
-Also, We also provide scripts for image reconstruction combined with the low level pipeline.
+Also, We also provide scripts for image reconstruction combined **with the low level pipeline**.
 ```
 # step 1: train vae encoder and then generate low level images
 cd Generation/